CaoAssignments/cse199-wi21-justinyaodu/concepts.md

 ### searching

 Finding a specific element from an array of objects, or a more abstract set of possibilities.
+Includes linear and binary search.

 ### simulation